Wanted man arrested after alleged 500m dash into the sea at Pāpāmoa Beach

 A wanted man who allegedly tried to evade police by heading into the sea off Pāpāmoa Beach is due to appear in a Tauranga court tomorrow.

-A police communication spokeswoman said that about 5.20pm that officers went to an address on Papamoa Beach Road to execute an arrest warrant.
+A police communication spokeswoman said that about 5.20pm officers went to an address on Papamoa Beach Rd to execute an arrest warrant.

 The wanted person fled the address and entered the sea, the spokeswoman said.